 Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

-Ice cream is a wonderfully simple dessert to make—just prepare a simple custard, cool, and process in an ice cream maker!
+Ice cream is a wonderfully simple dessert to make—just prepare a simple custard, let it cool, and process it in an ice cream maker!
 It does take some practice to get the process down, but once you've done so you can easily churn out huge quantities.

 And you will definitely want to do just that with a recipe like this one.
 Cherry and red bean paste ice cream is rich and creamy with deliciously strong flavors.
 The combination of cherry pie filling gives it a sweet dessert decadence, but what truly makes it exceptional is the addition of red bean paste.

 I love to play around with red bean paste.
 This ingredient is very popular in East Asian countries, particularly Japan, China, and Korea, but it is not nearly as well known as it deserves to be in the West.
 To me, red bean paste is like a fruity version of chocolate; it is just as rich in terms of flavor but less decadent and harsh.